US employers slash hiring as Trump advances a punishing trade agenda

 WASHINGTON — (AP) — U.S. hiring is slowing sharply as President Donald Trump's erratic and radical trade policies paralyze businesses and raise doubts about the outlook for the world's largest economy.

-The Labor Department reported Friday that U.S. employers added just 73,000 jobs last month, well short of the 115,000 forecasters had expected.
+U.S. employers added just 73,000 jobs last month, the Labor Department reported Friday, well short of the 115,000 expected.

 “A notable deterioration in U.S. labor market conditions appears to be underway,'' said Scott Anderson, chief U.S. economist at BMO Capital Markets. ”We have been forecasting this since the tariff and trade war erupted this spring and more restrictive immigration restrictions were put in place.
 Overall, this report highlights the risk of a harder landing for the labor market.''